Superjomn/superjomn.github.io/content/posts/reduce-cuda.md

 ### Tiled reduction with shared memory {#tiled-reduction-with-shared-memory}

-One classical way is to utilize the thread block to perform reduction on a tile locally on shared memory.
+A classical approach involves leveraging a thread block to perform local reductions on a tile within shared memory.

-There are several kernel versions to do this.
+This method encompasses several kernel versions, each with different optimizations.

 #### Basic version {#basic-version}

-The basic implementation is as below:
+The initial implementation is as below:

-1.  load a tile of data into the shared memory collectively
+1. A tile of data is collaboratively loaded into shared memory.
-2.  perform partial reduction on the data tile inside a thread block and get the sum of the tile
+2. A partial reduction on this data tile is executed within a thread block, get the sum of the tile.
-3.  write the sum of the tile on the corresponding place on the output slot in global memory, note that, this kernel requires a temporary buffer to write a partial result
+3. The sum is then written to a designated spot in the global memory's output slot.
+It's important to note that this kernel requires a temporary buffer for writing partial results from each thread block.
-4.  shrink \\(n\\) to \\(\frac{n}{blockSize}\\), and repeat the steps above until \\(n=1\\)
+4. The process repeats with the size \\(n\\) reduced to \\(\frac{n}{blockSize}\\), continuing until \\(n=1\\).

 <!--listend-->